douglasgreen/content/notes.md

 question stem must be unique, then these fax must be described in a higher level parent document that references the questions as children.
 This document can provide constraints on order or uniqueness of names.

+## Import/export

+Each blob of XML in a tree is identified by its UUID.
+So it's possible to export a subtree to a file then import that same subtree to a different database server.

 ## References
 * https://en.wikipedia.org/wiki/XML_database